Don Larsen: 1957–1960

 In 1957, Larsen had a 10–4 record with 3.74 ERA in 27 games, 20 of them starts.
 Larsen again had a bad start to the season, giving out four earned runs in 1 1/3 innings pitched in his opening start against the Boston Red Sox.
 He gave up three consecutive hits to Gene Stephens, Gene Mauch and Sammy White to start the second inning, and after a sacrifice fly by pitcher Bob Porterfield, he gave up a double to Frank Malzone, and was taken out of the game.
 On May 26, Larsen gave up four earned runs in less than one inning in a start against the Washington Senators.
 He started another game two days later against the Red Sox and by the end of the month his ERA was over 6.
 He improved by the end of the season, hurling a 3-hit shutout against the Kansas City Athletics on September 15.
-In the 1957 World Series against the Milwaukee Braves, he pitched seven innings in relief in Game 3, getting the win in a 12–3 lopsided defeat.
+In the 1957 World Series against the Milwaukee Braves, he pitched seven innings in relief in Game 3, getting the win in a 12–3 blowout.
 He started the seventh game of the Series, lasting 2 1/3 innings in a 5–0 loss as the Braves won the Series.

 Larsen won the third game in the 1958 World Series.
 Like the 1957 World Series, it went to a seventh game, and Larsen was New York's starting pitcher.
 He lasted just 2 1/3 innings, taking a no-decision.
 Both the Yankees' and Don Larsen's fortunes would dip in 1959.
 New York slipped to third place and Don Larsen dropped below .500 for the first time in his Yankee career, going 6–7.